technofocus-pte/agntcAIaccdepth/Day 2/Day-2-Azure-AI-Agents/lab-1.md

     - TAP - +++@lab.CloudPortalCredential(User1).TAP+++

-3. In the Search resources box at the top of the portal, enter +++Azure AI Foundry+++, and then select Azure AI Foundry under Services.
+3. In the Search resources box at the top of the portal, enter +++Microsoft Foundry+++, and then select Microsoft Foundry under Services.

     ![](./media/day2ex1-001.png)